 Charles Quest-Ritson celebrates one of the most striking flowers of this time of year, and offers his tips on how to make the most of them.

 Foxgloves are wonderfully useful garden plants — hardy, prolific and beautiful.
 Smart journalists will tell you that ‘they give vertical interest’, but I love the way they make a perfect foil for floppy old-fashioned roses.
-Our native foxglove, Digitalis purpurea, is a plant of hedgerows and woodlands.
+Our native foxglove, Digitalis purpurea, is a plant of hedgerows and woodlands — and one of the very finest of the wildflowers of Britain.

 My grandparents had a fine woodland garden and they encouraged white foxgloves to seed around.
 You can tell white ones long before they flower, because pink ones have a purplish tinge to the leaf-stalks.
 These were the plants we were detailed to pull out, so only the white ones went on to flower.
 Foxgloves are known to be poisonous, but I always washed my hands afterwards.
 Nanny saw to that.